The geometry of quantum lens spaces: real spectral triples and bundle structure: Abstract

 \section{Abstract}

 We study almost real spectral triples on quantum lens spaces, as orbit spaces of free actions of cyclic groups on the spectral geometry on the quantum group $SU_q(2)$.
 These spectral triples are given by weakening some of the conditions of a real spectral triple.
 We classify the irreducible almost real spectral triples on quantum lens spaces and we study unitary equivalences of such quantum lens spaces.
-We show that if $r$ is coprime to $p$, the $C^*$-algebras corresponding to the quantum lens spaces $L_q(p,r)$ and $L_q(p,1)$ are isomorphic.
-Also, we show that all such quantum lens spaces are principal $U(1)$-fibrations over quantum teardrops.
+Applying a useful characterization of principal $U(1)$-fibrations in noncommutative geometry, we show that all such quantum lens spaces are principal $U(1)$-fibrations over quantum teardrops.

 Lens spaces, orbit spaces of free actions of cyclic groups on odd-dimensional spheres, were first introduced in 1884 by Walther Dyck~\cite{british1885report}.
 Lens spaces are interesting because they are some of the simplest manifolds exhibiting the difference between homotopy type and homeomorphism type.
+Quantum lens spaces were introduced in~\cite{MR2015735}.
+As $C^*$-algebras, they are isomorphic to graph-$C^*$-algebras of certain finite graphs.

-In this article we study almost real spectral triples on \emph{quantum lens spaces}, as orbit spaces of free actions of cyclic groups on the spectral geometry on the quantum group $SU_q(2)$, as constructed in~\cite{dbrowski_dirac_2005}.
+In this article we study almost real spectral triples on \emph{quantum lens spaces}, as orbit spaces of free actions of cyclic groups on the spectral geometry on the quantum group $SU_q(2)$ of Woronowicz~\cite{MR890482}, as constructed in~\cite{dbrowski_dirac_2005}.
 These spectral triples are given by weakening some of the conditions of a real spectral triple, just like in~\cite{dbrowski_dirac_2005}.
-We classify the irreducible spectral geometries on quantum lens spaces and we study unitary equivalences of such quantum lens spaces.
+We classify the irreducible spectral geometries on such quantum lens spaces and we study unitary equivalences of such quantum lens spaces.
+We also derive a way of computing the Dirac spectrum of all these lens spaces, generalizing a result of~\cite{bar_dirac_1992}.

-We show that if $r$ is coprime to $p$, the $C^*$-algebras corresponding to the quantum lens spaces $L_q(p,r)$ and $L_q(p,1)$ are isomorphic.
-In the commutative (non-quantum) case, the lens spaces $L(p,r)$ and $L(p,r')$ are homeomorphic if and only if $r\cdot r' \equiv \pm 1 \bmod p$ or $r \pm r' \equiv 0 \bmod p$.
-Also, we show that all such quantum lens spaces are principal $U(1)$-fiber bundles over quantum teardrops, generalizing a result from~\cite{MR2989456}.
-We discuss the implications of this for the construction of spectral triples on the quantum teardrop.
+Finally, we study the structure of these quantum lens spaces as fiber bundles over so-called quantum teardrops, complementing the work of~\cite{MR2989456}.
+We show that in the noncommutative setting, all such quantum lens spaces are principal $U(1)$-bundles over a quantum teardrop.